-UNICOR has a positive impact on employment success.
+• UNICOR has a positive impact on employment success.
 Research shows that inmates in the program are 14% more likely to find and maintain a job than those without UNICOR experience.

-UNICOR provides a program of constructive industrial work, providing sound job skills and positive work habits to inmates.
+• UNICOR provides a program of constructive industrial work, providing sound job skills and positive work habits to inmates.

-Inmates gain work skills and experience in UNICOR.
+- Inmates gain work skills and experience in UNICOR.
 Many of them have never before held a job.
 FPI teaches a basic work ethic.
-In addition to working on the factory floor, inmates also acquire computer and business skills working in the business office.

-UNICOR operates at no cost to taxpayers, is entirely self sustaining, and receives no appropriated funds from Congress.

-Each year, UNICOR inmates contribute almost \$3 million of their earnings toward meeting financial obligations (court-ordered fines, child support, and/or victim restitution).
-Many also contribute toward family support and welfare by sending home a portion of their earnings.

-UNICOR supports private vendors, especially small business.
-In 2008, 80% of its revenues was directed to the private sector in purchases of raw materials, supplies, equipment and services.
-And, traditionally, small business procurement (businesses owned by women, minorities, and those who are disadvantaged) have accounted for more than 60% of UNICOR purchases - nearly three times the SBA goal for federal agencies.

-UNICOR is a critical correctional program within the Bureau of Prisons, serving as an essential correctional management tool.
+In addition to working on the factory floor, inmates also acquire computer and business skills working in the business office. - UNICOR operates at no cost to taxpayers, is entirely self sustaining, and receives no appropriated funds from Congress. - Each year, UNICOR inmates contribute approximately \$1million in combined earnings toward meeting financial obligations (court-ordered fines, child support, and/or victim restitution).
+Many also contribute toward family support and welfare by sending home a portion of their earnings. - UNICOR supports the private sector, especially small business.
+In 2017, more than 50% of its revenue was directed to the private sector to purchase raw materials, supplies, equipment and services.
+And, traditionally, small business procurement (businesses owned by women, minorities, and those who are disadvantaged) have accounted for more than half of UNICOR purchases well above the Small Business Administration (SBA) goal for federal agencies. - UNICOR is a critical correctional program within the Bureau of Prisons, serving as an essential correctional management tool.
 It provides constructive job skills training and work experience, which eliminates inmate idleness and greatly assists in the safe and efficient operation of the institution.
-Inmates in UNICOR are less likely to be involved in misconduct while incarcerated.

-UNICOR "walks the talk" in green manufacturing.
-It is committed to a corporate-wide effort to be a leader in eco-sensitive manufacturing, from the finishes, fabrics and materials used, to the refurbishment, re-manufacture, and recycling operations that are in place among its core products and services.
+Inmates in UNICOR are less likely to be involved in misconduct while incarcerated. - UNICOR "walks the talk" in green manufacturing.
+It is committed to a corporate-wide effort to be a leader in eco-sensitive manufacturing, from the finishes, fabrics and materials used, to its refurbishment, re-manufacturing, and recycling operations in support of the federal government's Green Purchasing Initiative.